aaronaanderson/Terrain/README.md

 # Gratitude

 Thank you to my professors John Thompson and Karl Yerkes for their endless patience and dedication while passing me a portion of their vast knowledge.
-Thank you to Rodney DuPlessis for helping me with the Linux build and for being an all-around bro.
+Thank you to Rodney DuPlessis for helping me with the Linux build and for being an all-around good friend.
 Thank you to Jacky Ligon for testing the MTS-ESP build and encouraging me with their great music: jackyligon.com